A dark fantasy roleplaying world of deep magic, inspired by the myths and folklore of Eastern and Central Europe.

 Midgard: THE WORLD SERPENT AWAKENS

 Many say the age of heroes is dead.
 Bifrost, the bridge to glory, fell long ago.
 Now, Midgard is lost in an age of war: of dark wilderness, and lost empires sunk beneath the waves.
 Only magic and the warmth of hope keeps lights aglow when dread things prowl and priestly wardings shake, bent by demonic rage.

 What’s more, sinister forces are forming new and terrifying alliances throughout the world.
-The roads to the shadow realm are open again, and the fey have returned to claim their ancient tribute.
+The roads to the shadow realm are open again, and the fey has returned to claim their ancient tribute.
 In the north, the giants prepare for Ragnarok, while the goblins in the west grow restless.
 In the Crossroads, the shadow of the vampire princes falls across the land.
 The World Serpent is stirring—and not even all-knowing Baba Yaga can say what will happen next.

 It is a dark time.
 But there are rumors throughout Midgard that a new breed of hero has come to stand against the dark—driving it back with spell, steel, and cunning!